Join Our Herd

-- Marketing – Gain experience in digital marketing, public relations, event planning, and in-park marketing.
+- Marketing – Gain experience in digital marketing, public relations, event planning, and in-park marketing campaigns.

-- Programs: assist with informal education for zoo programs including camps, overnights, and schools
+- Education Programs: assist with informal education for zoo programs including camps, overnights, and schools.

-- Guest Encounters gain experience with exhibit encounter area, how to engage with guests delivering conservation messaging and inspiring them to secure a future for wildlife.
+- Education – Guest Encounters: gain experience at exhibit encounter areas.
+Learn how to engage guest, delivering conservation messaging while inspiring them to secure a future for wildlife.

-- Volunteers – interns will help execute volunteer activities and learn what it’s like to coordinate volunteer opportunities at the zoo.
+- Volunteers – interns will support volunteer activities and learn to coordinate myriad volunteer opportunities at the zoo.

-- Will Smith Zoo School – Learn the benefits of connecting children with nature through hands-on experiences with children and guidance from teachers.
-They will develop and implement developmentally appropriate activities for students while creating and administering evaluations to document experiences in outdoor learning environments.
+- Will Smith Zoo School – Learn the benefits of connecting children to nature through hands-on experiences with children and guidance from teachers.
+You will collaborate on and implement developmentally appropriate activities for preschoolers, while creating and administering evaluations to measure experiences in outdoor learning environments.

-- Veterinary School Students: Available to 3rd and 4th year veterinary students from accredited institutions.
-Externships occur year-round as space is available for selected candidates.
-Students are expected to commit to work 5 days a week for a 4-6 week period.
+- Veterinary Externship: available to 4th year veterinary students from accredited institutions.
+Externships occur year-round, as space is available, for select candidates.
+Students are expected to commit to work 5 full days per week over a 4–6-week period.

-- Veterinary Technician Interns: Available to 2nd year or end-of-program veterinary technician students from an AVMA accredited institution.
-Internships occur year-round as space is available for selected candidates.
-Students are expected to commit to work 5 days a week for a minimum of 4weeks.
+- Veterinary Technician Intern: available to 2nd year or end-of-program veterinary technician students from an AVMA accredited institution.
+Internships occur year-round, as space is available, for select candidates.
+Students are expected to commit to work 5 full days per week for a minimum of 4 weeks.

-- Animal Hospital Animal Care Specialists: Available to sophomore, junior or senior college/university students from an accredited institution.
-Internship opportunities will follow the yearly schedule set by the intern coordinator.
-Students are expected to commit to 3-5 days a week for the 200 hours, including weekends.
+- Animal Hospital – Animal Care Specialists: available to sophomore, junior or senior college/university students from an accredited institution.
+Internship opportunities will follow the yearly schedule set by the volunteer manager.
+Students are expected to commit to 3-5 full days per week for the 200 hours, including weekends.